-Dual-class ownership is a type of stock, each with different privileges.structure in which a company different classes of
+Dual-class ownership is a type of stock structure in which a company issues different classes of stock, each with different privileges.

-Let's say Company XYZ liquidation preference over all other share classes, meaning that if the were to , the Class A shareholders would receive before other share classes.
+Let's say Company XYZ issues Class A and Class B shares.
+The Class A shares generally have liquidation preference over all other share classes, meaning that if the issuer were to liquidate, the Class A shareholders would receive cash before other share classes.
 Class A shares may also have voting and dividend preferences, meaning that Class A shareholders may receive more votes or a higher dividend per share than Class B or C shareholders.

-Companies can list dual-class shares on the New York Stock Exchange, but they cannot reduce the voting rights or existing shares or a new class of superior shares after doing so.
+Companies can list dual-class shares on the New York Stock Exchange, but they cannot reduce the voting rights or existing shares or issue a new class of superior shares after doing so.

-Companies classify stock might represent ownership in a specific subsidiary, and others might have specific purposes, sell at different prices or pay different dividends.
+Companies classify stock for many reasons.
+Some classes of stock might represent ownership in a specific subsidiary, and others might have specific investment purposes, sell at different prices or pay different dividends.
 Each class may also have ownership restrictions.

 Sometimes companies preserve the power of the company's founding family, certain minority owners or management by assigning special voting rights to specific stock classes.
 In our example, Class A shares, which only the Company XYZ founders hold, may be able to vote, but Class B shares may be nonvoting; alternatively, both classes may be able to vote, but the Class A shares get, say, 10 votes per share and the Class B shares only get one vote per share.

-Dual-class may seem unfair, and in some cases it is or it reduces the accountability that managers face.
-However, it is also important to note that certain shareholders may or may not have provided as much or talent as the other share classes.
+Dual-class shares may seem unfair, and in some cases it is or it reduces the accountability that managers face.
+However, it is also important to note that certain shareholders may or may not have provided as much capital or talent as the other share classes.